Belgian Congo: Congo Crisis and aftermath

 After the fall of the Soviet Union and end of the Cold War in the late 1980s, Mobutu lost support in the West.
 As a result, in 1990, he decided to end the one-party system and dramatically announced a return to democracy.
 But he dragged his feet and played out his opponents against one another to gain time.
-A bloody intervention of the Zaïrian Army against students on the Lubumbashi University Campus in May 1990 precipitated a break in diplomatic relations between Belgium and Zaïre.
+A bloody intervention of the Zairian Army against students on the Lubumbashi University Campus in May 1990 precipitated a break in diplomatic relations between Belgium and Zaire.
 Pointedly, Mobutu was not invited to attend the funeral of King Baudouin in 1993, which he considered a grave personal affront.

-In 1997 Mobutu was forced from power by a rebel force headed by Laurent-Désiré Kabila, who declared himself president and renamed Zaïre as the Democratic Republic of the Congo.
+In 1997 Mobutu was forced from power by a rebel force headed by Laurent-Désiré Kabila, who declared himself president and renamed Zaire as the Democratic Republic of the Congo.
 Assassinated in 2001, Kabila was succeeded by his son Joseph Kabila.
 In 2006 Joseph Kabila was confirmed as president through the first nationwide free elections in the Congo since 1960.
 On 30 June – 2 July 2010, King Albert II and Yves Leterme, the Belgian Prime Minister, visited Kinshasa to attend the festivities marking the 50th anniversary of Congolese independence.

 Certain practices and traditions from the colonial period have survived into the independent Congolese state.
-It maintains a strong centralising and bureaucratic tendency, and has kept the organizational structure of the education system and the judiciary.
+It maintains a strong centralising and bureaucratic tendency, and has kept the organisational structure of the education system and the judiciary.
 The influence of the Congo on Belgium has been manifested mainly in economic terms: through the activities of the Union Minière (now Umicore), the development of a nonferrous metal industry, and the development of the Port of Antwerp and diamond industry.
 To this day, Brussels Airlines (successor of the former Sabena) has maintained a strong presence in the DRC.
 It was estimated that in 2010, more than 4,000 Belgian nationals were resident in the DRC, and the Congolese community in Belgium was at least 16,000 strong.
 The "Matongé" quarter in Brussels is the traditional focal point of the Congolese community in Belgium.

 Culture

 Music

 In popular music, Latin music such as rumba was introduced from Cuba in the 1930s and 1940s during the colonial era, and Latin music was played extensively in the Belgian Congo.
-In the 1950s, American jazz was also widely accepted as African jazz.
+House bands became popular, and Congolese rumba were formed.
+In the 1950s, US jazz was also widely accepted as African jazz.
 In 1956, Franco formed OK Jazz (later renamed TPOK Jazz).

-Joseph Kabasele, also known as Le Grand Kallé (The Great Kallé), formed African Jazz.
-House bands became popular, and rumba congolaise were formed.
+Joseph Kabasele, also known as Le Grand Kallé ('The Great Kallé'), formed African Jazz.
 Marlo Mashi is a musician of the same era.
 Congo's popular music evolved from continental rhythm, church music, Ghana's high life, and traditional Congo music.